cengwins/ceng435/README.md

    docker run -t -i --rm --privileged --cap-add=NET_ADMIN --name ceng435client -v ./code:/app:rw ceng435:latest bash
 ```

-and you will be in your virtual Ubuntu 22.04 machines (python installed).
-Note that if you develop code in these virtual machines, if you stop the machine your code will be lost.
-That is why I recommend you to use Github to store your code and clone in the machine, and push your code to Github before shutting the virtual machine down.
-The other option is to work in the /app folder in your virtual machine which is mounted to the "code" directory of your own machine.
+and you will be in your Ubuntu 22.04 Docker instance (python installed).
+Note that if you develop code in these Docker instances, if you stop the machine your code will be lost.
+That is why I recommend you to use Github to store your code and clone in the machine, and push your code to Github before shutting the Docker instances down.
+The other option is to work in the /app folder in your Docker instance is mounted to the "code" directory of your own machine.

-**IMPORTANT** Note that the "code" folder on your local machine is mounted to the "/app" folder in the virtual machine (read/write mode).
+**IMPORTANT** Note that the "code" folder on your local machine is mounted to the "/app" folder in the Docker instance  (read/write mode).
 You can use these folders (they are the same in fact) to develop your code.
-Other than the /app folder, this tool does not guarantee any persistent storage: if you exit the virtual machine, all data will be lost.
+Other than the /app folder, this tool does not guarantee any persistent storage: if you exit the Docker instance, all data will be lost.

 After running the Ubuntu Docker, you can type "ip addr" to see your network configuration.
 Work on eth0.